 #3 Replace anger with compassion

-The ability of having empathy for others, i.e. to see where another person is coming from by “walking in their shoes”, is in my opinion a crucial skill in order to transform aggression into compassion.
+The ability to have empathy for others, i.e. to see where another person is coming from by “walking in their shoes”, is, in my opinion, a crucial skill in order to transform aggression into compassion.
 By seeing things from the other person’s perspective you begin to get a glimpse at some of the underlying motives for this person’s behavior.
 But even more important, you might even acknowledge to yourself that you would have reacted similarly, if you were in the same situation.

 By understanding – or at least scrutinizing – a person’s motives, you will begin to take the things that would normally have filled you with anger not so serious anymore.
 It is irrelevant whether you like this person’s motives or not.
 What matters is that you can at least see the reasons that led a person to do what it did.